 Aaron Hill

-I am a Research Scientist at Colorado State University researching machine learning applications for extreme rainfall and severe weather.
-I have a general interest in all things predictability and forecasting, and in particular ensemble sensitivity analysis, targeted observing, convective-scale data assimilation, machine learning, and ensemble forecasting of high-impact weather.
+I am an Assistant Professor in the School of Meteorology at the University of Oklahoma.
+I am interested in machine learning applications for high-impact weather hazards and I have a general interest in all things predictability and forecasting, and in particular ensemble sensitivity analysis, targeted observing, convective-scale data assimilation, machine learning, and ensemble forecasting of high-impact weather.

 Research Interests